 - The Law and Peace Practice Group: This 16-member group provides constant high-level advice on the challenges of balancing justice and peace in actual contexts of negotiated transition.
-Its current research agenda includes on topics such as 1) whether and how to engage organised crime groups in negotiation, and 2) the possible role of transitional justice in preventing and countering violent extremism, and 3) an original initiative to create a global Framework Charter on Conflict Prevention and Resolution. - The Transition Assistance Practice Group: This 16-member practice group offers creative and practical ideas to improve the way local beneficiaries in transition countries can shape
+Its current research agenda includes on topics such as 1) whether and how to engage organised crime groups in negotiation, and 2) the possible role of transitional justice in preventing and countering violent extremism, and 3) an original initiative to create multilateral treaty to incentivise peace negotiations. - The Transition Assistance Practice Group: This 16-member practice group offers creative and practical ideas to improve the way local beneficiaries in transition countries can shape the environment and rules for the delivery of foreign aid.
+It will complete work on a catalogue of successful innovations in delivering transition assistance, while significantly deepening its support of brain trusts.